A Guide To Urban Outfitters’ Biggest and Boldest Denim

 BDG High-Waisted Comfort Stretch Flare Jean, $69

-While technically not the baggiest of jeans, these kick-flare dungarees deserve a mention for sheer popularity (and the gentle peplum of volume from the mid-calf down).
+While technically not the baggiest of jeans, these kick-flare dungarees deserve a mention for sheer popularity (and the gentle peplum from the mid-calf down).
 In case you're unsure about flared jeans, these are currently ranking a 4.5 out of 5 stars, with reviewers writing, "LITERAL.
 FAVORITE.
 JEANS.
 Soooooooo flattering and comfy.
 You need yourself a pair!!!!!!!!!" and "So comfy and the most flattering jeans.
 So simple yet amazing.
 They are my favorite jeans I ordered them in every color!!!!!!!!"
 That's the kind of power a 1% spandex blend can provide — a just-right slim fit at the thighs and waist until the flares take over from the knees.

-While technically not the baggiest of jeans, these kick-flare dungarees deserve a mention for sheer popularity (and the gentle peplum of volume from the mid-calf down).
+While technically not the baggiest of jeans, these kick-flare dungarees deserve a mention for sheer popularity (and the gentle peplum from the mid-calf down).
 In case you're unsure about flared jeans, these are currently ranking a 4.5 out of 5 stars, with reviewers writing, "LITERAL.
 FAVORITE.
 JEANS.
 Soooooooo flattering and comfy.
 You need yourself a pair!!!!!!!!!" and "So comfy and the most flattering jeans.
 So simple yet amazing.
 They are my favorite jeans I ordered them in every color!!!!!!!!"
 That's the kind of power a 1% spandex blend can provide — a just-right slim fit at the thighs and waist until the flares take over from the knees.

 BDG Y2K Belted Flare Jean, $79